Ekkehard-Schulze/indoor-climate-logger/README.md

 **you need**

  - to install the required **Adafruit Blinka** packages using _pip install -r CPython-requirements.txt_.
-The latter is located in the _utility_scripts_ folder.
-Except you only want to use One-Wire on the RaspberryPi, in this case no software installation is required.
+  Except you only want to use One-Wire on the RaspberryPi, which does not require an additional driver.

 - edit the user setting either in the head of _indoor-climate-logger.py_, or, alternatively, in user_settings.template.py, which then must be saved as user_settings.py.
-If _user_settings.py_ is present, it will override the setting in the head of _indoor-climate-logger.py_.
+Attention: If _user_settings.py_ is present, it will override the setting in the head of _indoor-climate-logger.py_.

 - use the command line start (enter _indoor-climate-logger.py -h_) and specify either an